butzemannn/linux-control/README.md

-# nas-control
+# linux-control
-A Website to remote control a distant server.
+A home assistant integration to control a Linux host.